 The ratio should be half a cup of bleach for one gallon of water.
 Add the solution to your humidifier.
 This will kill any mold trying to grow inside your appliance.

 Purchase these tablets and drop them inside the water reservoir of your humidifier.
-With the tablets, you can also prevent bad smell.
+With the tablets, you can also prevent bad smells.

 Tea tree oil

-This is natural essential oil distilled from Melaleuca plant which is found in Australia.
+This is a natural essential oil distilled from the Melaleuca plant which is found in Australia.
 It is used against fungal infections.
-This oil possesses anti-inflammatory, antiviral, antifungal and antibacterial properties.
+This oil possesses anti-inflammatory, antiviral, antifungal, and antibacterial properties.